 Prerequisite: Developmental Mathematics 0090 or an appropriate assessment test score.
 This is a course in introductory algebra which includes operations on real numbers, polynomials, special products and factoring, rational expressions, and linear equations and inequalities.
 Also covered are graphs, systems of linear equations, exponents, roots, radicals, and quadratic equations.
 (3 Lec.)
-(Coordinating Board Academic Approval Number 3201045137)

-DMAT 0093 Intermediate Algebra (3) (Last year's course prefix/number DM 093)
+DMAT 0093 Intermediate Algebra (3)

 Prerequisite: One year of high school algebra and an appropriate assessment test score or Developmental Mathematics 0091.
 This course includes further development of the terminology of sets, operations on sets, properties of real numbers, polynomials, rational expressions, linear equations and inequalities, the straight line, systems of linear equations, exponents, roots, and radicals.
-Also covered are products and factoring, quadratic equations and inequalities, relations, functions, and graphs.
+Also covered are products and factoring, quadratic equations and inequalities, absolute value equations and inequalities, relations, functions, and graphs.
 (3 Lec.)
-(Coordinating Board Academic Approval Number 3201045137)